 Wong Nai Chung Reservoir Park: The other starting (or finishing) point of the trail is the Wong Nai Chung Reservoir Park.
 Again, if you drop that directly into google maps you will easily make your way to the reservoir and the start of the trail.

-MY EXPERIENCE HIKING THE TWIN PEAKS & VIOLET HILL TRAIL
+MY EXPERIENCE ON THE TWIN PEAKS HIKING TRAIL

 This trail is a bit of a funny one because there are people going in both directions.
 Sometimes you are dead as you crawl your way up and others are jogging down briskly.
 At other times you are on the way down watching others hunched over and heaving as they battle their way to the top.